yangheng95/PyABSA/README.md

 We hope this repository will help you and sincerely request bug reports and Suggestions.
 If you like this repository you can star or share this repository to others.

+## Want a packaged aspect polarity infer tool using BERT?

+You can try [pyabsa which](https://github.com/yangheng95/pyabsa), which provides the integrated training and inferring interfaces based on BERT.

 Codes for our paper(s):